nathanvda/cocoon/README.markdown

       - this setting still works but `data-association-insertion-method` takes precedence. may be removed in a future version.
   - `partial`: explicitly declare the name of the partial that will be used
   - `render_options` : options passed through to the form-builder function (e.g. `simple_fields_for`, `semantic_fields_for` or `fields_for`).
+                       If it contains a `:locals` option containing a hash, that is handed to the partial.

 Optionally you could also leave out the name and supply a block that is captured to give the name (if you want to do something more complicated).